vmalv/Binary-Image-Mean-Pixel-Value/README.md

 Python script to binarize an RGB image and find its mean pixel value.

-This script was built for the image processing of the data reported on "Márquez-Alvarez V, Amigó-Vera J, Rivera A, Batista-Leyva AJ, Altshuler E. Relative assessment of cloth mask protection against ballistic droplets: a frugal approach.
+This script was built for the image processing of the data reported on "Márquez-Alvarez V, Amigó-Vega J, Rivera A, Batista-Leyva AJ, Altshuler E. Relative assessment of cloth mask protection against ballistic droplets: a frugal approach.
 PLOS One; 2022."

 Please refer to the article to understand the context, main use case and definition of parameters used in the script.